Cyber Crime

 Insufficient Evidence

-Challenging the prosecution’s evidence as inadequate to prove guilt beyond a reasonable doubt.
+We challenge the prosecution’s evidence as unable to prove guilt beyond a reasonable doubt.

 Unauthorized Access

-Arguing that the accused had permission to access the computer system or data in question.
+We argue that the accused had permission to access the computer system or data.

 Get a Free Consultation With An Attorney